openp2p-cn/openp2p/README.md

 ## Share
 10mbps is its default setting of share speed limit.
 Only when your users have shared their nodes, they are allowed to use others' shared nodes.
 This is very fair, and it is also the original intention of this project.
 We recommend that you join a shared network in a place with sufficient bandwidth (such as an office or home with 100M optical fiber).
-If you are still not willing to contribute any node to the OpenP2P share network, please refer to the operating parameters for your own setting.
+If you are still not willing to contribute any node to the OpenP2P share network, please refer to the [usage](/USAGE.md) for your own setting.
 ## Safety
 The nodes which have joined the OpenP2P share network can vist each other by authentications.
 Shared nodes will only relay data, and others cannot access any resources in the intranet.